 - Take a Dive during Epithany on January 6th

 Celebrations for the Holiday Season start in Greece on December 25, when Jesus Christ was born, and end on January 6 on Epiphany Day, when Jesus Chris was bapted.
 The whole period is called Dodekaimero (12 days) as it lasts 12 days.

 Most of these Holiday Traditions are based on Greek Orthodox religion, although over the years, new multicultural ideas have been adopted making various old school traditions fade.

 Christmas is now up and running in almost all countries of the world, including Greece.
 The festive spirit is everywhere you go and the streets are all lighted up.
 Are you ready to dig a bit deeper into the Greek tradition?

 Naturally, you’re likely to come across many variations, or entirely different traditions and customs in various parts of Greece.
-Most of them, however, are increasingly departing from their past religious focus and, now, their main focus is on the family and the gathering of the loved ones.
+Most of them, however, are increasingly departing from their past religious focus, and, now, their main focus is on the family and the gathering of loved ones.